-This guide is intended as an introduction the art & art history resources available at University Library.
+This guide is intended as an introduction the art & art history resources available in the Northwestern University Library system.
 Any broad subject area naturally limits attempts at comprehensive discussion, and as an intrinsic aspect of humankind's creative aspirations, art is no different; it would be impossible for this guide to list every journal, every monograph, every artistic movement throughout history.
-Rather, by focusing on the resources available and addressing their different strengths, the guide can act as an effective introduction to the use of University Library as an aide to developing critical research skills that can then benefit independent scholarship.
+Rather, by focusing on the resources available and addressing their different strengths, the guide can act as an effective introduction to the use of the library as an aide to developing critical research skills that can then benefit independent scholarship.

 Each section of the guide focuses on a particular type of library resource, as opposed to concentrating on a specific artistic medium or movement; the intent is to provide a general familiarity with different information sources that can then be applied as necessary, according to individual research demands.
 While some sources are more specialized by design and others more general, the research skills they help develop are universal.

-Finally, titles in the art library come in three different sizes—regular, large, and folio—and those designations also play a role in locating a specific item.
-When reading an NUSearch catalog entry, then, it's important to note the call number, its type, and any size designation, as all three play a role in an item's place on the shelf.
-The physical layout of the art and architecture libraries accounts for all these variables and, while it is logical, it's not necessarily intuitive.
-Maps are available to help locate the different sections, and library staff are always willing to assist in finding items that may be difficult to locate.
-The good news is that it is consistent, and does get easier with time.
+Titles in the art library come in three different sizes—regular, large, and folio—and those designations also play a role in locating a specific item.
+When reading an NUSearch catalog entry, then, it's important to note the call number, its type, and any size designation.